-My view is that stores know that people often come to them for kitchen design advice, without the initial motivation toward purchasing through them.
+Our view is that stores know that people often come to them for kitchen design advice without the initial motivation toward purchasing through them.
 That is the cost of doing business.
 But they are also smart enough to know that homeowners who were deadset against hiring them as designers may eventually hire them.

-Businesses have come-ons, freebies, low-cost items called "loss leaders" (products sold at a loss to attract customers).
-Have you ever eaten a food sample at a grocery store?
+Businesses have come-on's, freebies, low-cost items called "loss leaders" (products sold at a loss to attract customers), etc. Have you ever eaten a food sample at a grocery store?
 Gone to the car dealership because they had free hot dogs and hamburgers?
 Accepted a free box of shampoo or detergent in the mail?

 Using these services is a bit like playing with fire, so keep the following tips in mind:

 - Contracts: Unless you are contractually obligated to proceed with the kitchen renovations with that company, the service is free.
 Did you sign anything to this effect?